nss-evening-cohort-13/course-assessment/README.md

 - The user can then get another joke by pressing the "get a joke" button

 ## TASK
-- Create a new repo called 'Joke Generator' using the Webpack Template
+- Create a new repo called 'Joke Generator' using the Webpack Template (KEEP IT SIMPLE)
-- Create a wireframe for your application using figma
-- Create tickets for what you will do (KEEP IT SIMPLE)
 - Use Postman to see your responses from the API
 - Build the application
 - Deploy the application using Netlify or Firebase